simplesamlphp/simplesamlphp/docs/simplesamlphp-maintenance.md

 To store sessions in Redis, set the `store.type` option to `redis`.

 By default SimpleSAMLphp will attempt to connect to Redis on the `localhost` at port `6379`.
 These can be configured via the `store.redis.host` and `store.redis.port` options, respectively.
 You may also set a key prefix with the `store.redis.prefix` option.

-For Redis instances that [require authentication](https://redis.io/commands/auth), use the `store.redis.password` option.
+For Redis instances that [require authentication](https://redis.io/commands/auth):
+* If authentication is managed with the `requirepass` directive (legacy password protection): use the `store.redis.password` option
+* If authentication is managed with [ACL's](https://redis.io/docs/manual/security/acl/) (which are recommended as of Redis 6): use the `store.redis.password` and `store.redis.username` options

 ## Metadata storage